Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ![alt text](images/Deployment_AppEngine/image-61.png)

-In the summary you can see that our app received several requests and now it is idle.
+In the summary, you can see that our app received several requests and is now idle.
 If you refresh the tab with app several time, and then refresh this page this is what you will see:

 ![alt text](images/Deployment_AppEngine/image-62.png)

-On the navigation plane to the right you can navigate to a different components of App Engine.
+On the navigation panel to the right, you can navigate to different components of App Engine.
 For example in **Instances** you can see the VM running your app.
 In the **Version** you can see and modify versions of your app.

 ## 12. Modifying app